 - Found/Recycled Art

-6. What will be your involvement in the community?
+6. What is your involvement in the community?

-The Kings Bay Y at Windsor Terrace will actively support the surrounding community and step in to help whenever and wherever there is need.
+The Kings Bay Y at Windsor Terrace actively supports the surrounding community and steps in to help whenever and wherever there is need.
 We believe that children need to learn the value of community service as an important first step toward taking responsibility for the world around them.
 Some of the community-minded activities we will pursue include food drives, clothing drives, and baby items drives.

 We view school and home as a unified team.
 Our door is open and we seek your ideas, thoughts and suggestions to help make our school the best it can be.
 A parent is a child’s first and most important teacher.
 We appreciate the diverse talents of the parents in our community.
 Parents will be involved in activities and projects in our classrooms, such as cooking, reading stories and doing crafts.
 Parents will be invited to accompany the children on trips.
 Parents will also run class parties to celebrate holidays -- Hanukkah, Passover and Purim – as well as graduation.

 8. What will the daily schedule be like?

 - Welcoming Time -- parents will say good-bye to their child and the teachers will welcome the child into the classroom.
 Children will choose areas in which to work.

 - Morning Meeting -– children will discuss plans for the day: who is here, the calendar, weather, and other things that come up in their school life.

 - Work Time –- project for the day.
 All work areas are open.

 - Snack Time – healthy, organic snack.
 Sometimes the children will prepare their own snack.